usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-4/Conducting Effective Market Research.md

 There are two goals to this interaction:

 1. To improve procurement outcomes by obtaining as much information as possible regarding potential solutions from vendors before preparing a solicitation
-2. To better communicate government needs to vendors, so they will provide better-informed offers.
+2. To better communicate government needs to vendors, so they will provide better-informed offers

 ![The White House and a city connected by an arrow reading, "Information"](https://github.com/usds/ditap-curriculum-update/blob/9880ab6459925115e3955f9dfa2fcb6dab254752/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Module-2-Media/Govt%20Vendor%20Information%20Sharing.png?raw=true)